 Group calls for Facebook, Instagram boycott on Aug.
 23 and 24

-The Friends of Canadian Broadcasting group is asking people to stop posting content on Meta's platforms on Aug.
+The Friends of Canadian Broadcasting group began asking people Monday to stop posting content on Meta's platforms on Aug.
 23 and 24.

-The group says the move is meant to show that Canadians won't be pushed around by Meta, which decided to pull news from Canadian publishers from its platforms in response to legislation that recently passed.
+The group is planning the boycott to show that Canadians won't be pushed around by Meta, which decided to pull news from Canadian publishers from its platforms in response to federal legislation.

-The Online News Act requires tech giants Meta and Google to make deals with news publishers whose work they link to or repurpose on their platforms.
+The Online News Act requires tech giants Meta and Google to make deals with news publishers whose work they link to or repurpose on their platforms to compensate them for their work.

-So far, Meta has shown an unwillingness to cooperate on a potential deal.
+Meta has shown an unwillingness to co-operate on a potential deal, deciding instead to remove news content from its platforms in Canada.

 The group's executive director Marla Boltman says the boycott will show Meta that if news leaves the platform, so will users.